Our specialist says:

 - 3 nights Fully Inclusive at Wasa Camp - Chalet

-The 2021 trip departs the UK 16th November and is open to a maximum of 6 people
+This trip departs end of Nov/early Dec and is open to a maximum of 6 people.
+Contact us for exact dates.

 Far & Wild Customer Reviews